 - Wellness checkups

-It’s important to note that in order to abide by the exception, the content in text message programs may NOT be related to promotional marketing or financial collection.
+It’s important to note that in order to abide by the exception, the content in text messaging programs may NOT be related to promotional marketing or financial collection.
 Rather, messaging in a physician text message program must be specifically relevant to the patient’s health and wellness, adhering to the following seven conditions:

 - They must be sent only to the number provided.